Joseph P. Kennedy Jr.: Political ambitions and views

+a Brazilian secret service agent based in Paris.

 U.S. Navy

-Kennedy left before his final year of law school at Harvard to enlist in the US Naval Reserve on June 24, 1941.
+Kennedy left before his final year at Harvard Law School to enlist in the U.S. Naval Reserve on June 24, 1941.
 He entered flight training to be a naval aviator, received his wings, and was commissioned an ensign on May 5, 1942.
-He was assigned to Patrol Squadron 203 and then Bombing Squadron 110.
+Kennedy was assigned to Patrol Squadron 203 and then Bombing Squadron 110.
 In September 1943, he was sent to Britain and became a member of Bomber Squadron 110, Special Air Unit ONE, in 1944.
-He piloted land-based PB4Y Liberator patrol bombers on anti-submarine details during two tours of duty in the winter of 1943–1944.
+Kennedy piloted land-based Consolidated B-24 Liberator patrol bombers on anti-submarine details during two tours of duty in the winter of 1943–1944.

-Kennedy was appointed a lieutenant on July 1, 1944.
-He had completed 25 combat missions and was eligible to return home.
-He instead volunteered for an Operation Aphrodite mission.
+Kennedy was promoted to lieutenant on July 1, 1944.
+He had completed 25 combat missions and was eligible to return home, but instead volunteered for an Operation Aphrodite mission.